 The final type of question we will be going over is “Other” (quirky question) types.
 These questions can spring up unexpectedly and leave you confused.
 An example quirky question could be: “What was the most recent movie you’ve seen or book you’ve read?”.

 When answering these questions, think strategically about how you can link your answers to medicine.
 These types of questions are designed to throw you off a little.
-Remain calm and answer intelligently, you also will probably have a chance to show your humor off with these types of questions.
+Remain calm and answer intelligently.
+You will probably have a chance to show your humor off with these types of questions.

 The individual who is taking the MMI has the chance to impress multiple admission committee members.
 There is also less room for subjectivity because of the number of mini-interviews you must go through.

 The MMI format is used in the admissions process to your advantage.
 You have many people working together to formulate ideas and opinions on who you are as a candidate.
 This may sound daunting, but it's more beneficial for you than traditional types of interviews.

 This interview format was initially a research project aimed at understanding how to select medical students that would grow into ethical and competent doctors.
 When preparing for the MMI, it is important that you understand it as a situational judgment test (SJT).